felkihale/demo/README.md

 # demo
-Demo for Cheking the fonctionalities
+Demo for Cheking the fonctionalities -- change 1